 When dusk falls, one of the favorite outdoor activities in Paris is to watch a movie under the stars at Parc de la Villette in Paris 19.
 Le Cinéma en Plein Air (Open Air Cinema, 19 July to 20 August 2023) is a cultural festival proposing new releases and cult films from France and worldwide, with a different theme each year.

 And there’s much more!
 Check out our quick guides to Paris in June, July, and August with the best seasonal events.

 8. BAR HOP BY THE SEINE

-In the summer months, temporary bars and cafes pop up like mushrooms along the banks of the Seine River, and on its barges especially in Paris 7 and Paris 8 but also on the east in Paris 13.
+In the summer months many temporary bars and cafés pop up along the banks of the Seine River and on its barges, especially in Paris 7 and Paris 8 but also on the east in Paris 13.